arlolra/ctypes-otr/readme.md

-sudo apt-get install libotr5-dev git clone https://github.com/arlolra/ctypes-otr.git cd ctypes-otr pwd > ~/.instantbird/<profile>/extensions/ctypes-otr@tormessenger
+sudo apt-get install libotr5-dev git clone https://github.com/arlolra/ctypes-otr.git cd ctypes-otr mkdir -p ~/.instantbird/<profile>/extensions pwd > ~/.instantbird/<profile>/extensions/ctypes-otr\@tormessenger
 ```

-Now launch Instantbird w/ OTR enabled.
-The default policy is to require
+Now launch Instantbird and OTR should be enabled.
+This is confirmed by the
-encryption.
-That can be changed to optimistically enable it in the add-on
+little lock in the top right of private conversations.

-settings.
+The default policies can be changed in `Tools > Add-ons > ctypes-otr > Preferences`.

 [3]: http://ftp.instantbird.com/instantbird/nightly/latest-trunk/